Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Comparison of Soft-Demapping based on Regression or Classification

-In the case of 6~dBm with the MLP equalizer, the same tendency appeared again: the MI difference was larger when the modulation order increased.
-The difference between the MI for regression vs. classification was 0.00445, 0.0449, and 0.1126, for modulation formats 16-, 32-, and 64-QAM, respectively.
-However, when comparing the MLP equalizers' outcomes, the classifier MI was somewhat higher than that for the regression case in two scenarios at 10~dBm: for 32- and 64-QAM cases.
-We believe that this happened because the MI of the regression is lower-bounded but not computed exactly, and so the MI value estimated via Eq.~(\ref{eq:MI-approx}) and Gaussian approximation, is lower than the true one.
-This is also corroborated by the fact that when we look at the MLP Q-factor for those cases, we still observe the higher Q-factors attributed to the regression model.
+In the case of 6~dBm with the MLP architecture, the same trend appeared again: the AIR difference was larger when the modulation order increased.
+The difference between AIR for regression vs. multi-class classification was 0.006, 0.057, and 0.21, for modulation formats 16-, 32-, and 64-QAM, respectively.
+However, for the 10dBm with MLP 64 QAM case (Fig.~\ref{figure:diffmod} (d)), the regression and multiclass classifier AIR bars are nearly identical.
+We believe that this can be interpreted as a learning limitation of the MLP architecture, and given that the true regression-based AIR value is underestimated, we can confidently state that the overall tendency discovered for all cases studied remains valid.

-Now we turn to the issue of overfitting in the classification equalizer, addressing two cases: i) the case of a low dispersion fiber (SC-DP 16QAM 34.4 GBd over 9x50km TWC fiber), and ii) the case of a conventional SSMF fiber (SC-DP 64QAM 34.4 GBd over 5x100km SSMF fiber).
-To reveal the overfitting, for both the biLSTM and MLP equalizers, we present the Q-factor/MI values for the training and test (validation) datasets.
-The difference between the values obtained in training and testing is the qualitative measure of the overfitting strength.
-In these words, the comparison of classification and regression training and testing results will reveal which approach has generalized better.
-Fig.~\ref{fig: overfitting} shows the results of our analysis where the solid green line is the Q-factor/MI after only linear equalization (regular DSP), the solid blue and red lines indicate the Q-factor/MI of the classification and regression models evaluated with the testing dataset, respectively, and the dashed blue and red lines depict the Q-factor/MI of the classification and regression models evaluated with the training dataset.
+Now we turn to the issue of overfitting in the multi-class classification equalizer, addressing two cases: i) the case of a low dispersion fiber (SC-DP 16QAM 34.4 GBd over 9x50km TWC fiber), and ii) the case of a conventional SSMF fiber (SC-DP 64QAM 34.4 GBd over 5x100km SSMF fiber).
+To reveal the overfitting, for both the biLSTM and MLP equalizers, we present the Q-factor/AIR values for the training and test (validation) datasets.
+The difference between the values obtained in training and testing is the qualitative measure of the overfitting strength: the larger the difference, the stronger the overfitting.
+Therefore, the comparison of multi-class classification and regression training and testing results will reveal which approach generalizes better.
+Fig.~\ref{fig: overfitting} shows the results of our analysis where the solid green line is the Q-factor/AIR after only linear equalization (regular DSP), the solid blue and red lines indicate the Q-factor/AIR of the multi-class classification and regression models evaluated with the testing dataset, respectively, and the dashed blue and red lines depict the Q-factor/AIR of the multi-class classification and regression models evaluated with the training dataset.

-When we use the CEL in our equalizers, we see the same trend of higher overfitting level as it was observed in Ref.~\cite{bosman2020visualising}.
-As can be seen in all four panels, the Q-factor curves of training and testing for the classifiers show a significant difference (since this metric gives the logarithmic measure), suggesting the presence of noticeable overfitting in the classification model.